 The professor actually smiled more broadly and nodded toward a small jar to the side of his cauldron.
 Already knowing what he would find, Severus lifted the lid and mentally congratulated himself in satisfaction at the sight of the iridescent white dust within.

-"Cherry pulp?
+"Honey?
 Really?
 I never thought of that."

 "Sweetens it, too."

 "Huh.
 She'll be glad of that, I suppose."

 His elder self snorted.
 "I doubt she's known anything else.
 It's standard for Hogwarts potions."

 Oh.
 Of course.
 There was a slightly awkward pause, and Severus fiddled with a particularly stubborn chunk of tooth that kept escaping from his pestle.